hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 479

-You will certainly be tested in your wealth and your own selves, and you will certainly hear from those who were given the Scripture before you and from those who associate partners with Allah much abusive words.
+You will certainly be tested in your wealth and in yourselves, and you will certainly hear from those who were given the Scripture before you and from those who associate partners with Allah much abusive words.
 But if you observe patience and fear Allah, that is a matter of firm resolve.

 # 480